guningquan/TactileAloha_Hardware/README.md

     ```
    You need to reset the `focus_automatic_continuous` value when you reboot your computer or replug the cameras.

-4. Install the GelSight tactile sensor with the 3D-printed model in the `/aloha/models` directory.
-We recommend using a [right-angle micro USB cable](https://www.amazon.co.jp/dp/B00ENZDFQ4?ref=ppx_yo2ov_dt_b_fed_asin_title) to connect the sensor with computer, which could reduce collision risk during manipulation.
+4. Install the GelSight tactile sensor with the 3D-printed model in the `/aloha/3d_models` directory.
+We recommend using the [right-angle micro USB cable](https://www.amazon.co.jp/dp/B00ENZDFQ4?ref=ppx_yo2ov_dt_b_fed_asin_title) to connect the sensor with computer, which could reduce collision risk during manipulation.
-Moreover, we install [noise absorbers](https://www.amazon.co.jp/-/en/gp/product/B0CP491LJR/ref=ewc_pr_img_2?smid=A19BPWQK30Q73P&th=1) for the tactile sensor cable.
+Moreover, we install the [noise absorbers](https://www.amazon.co.jp/-/en/gp/product/B0CP491LJR/ref=ewc_pr_img_2?smid=A19BPWQK30Q73P&th=1) for the tactile sensor cable.

 5. ⚠️ After installing the tactile sensor, you need to update the `sensor_id` in `tactile_aloha.launch` with a series string like `D20982`.
 In our project, we only utilize one GelSight sensor.
 If you would like to use multiple GelSight sensors, you can set the `sensor_id` like `D20982_D20983`.